 The site of the Temple of Artemis was a sanctuary belonging to Cybele, which the people of the region worshipped.
-The Temple of Artemis was both a religious building and a marketplace where the Ephesians offered their faith in the goddess.
+The Temple of Artemis was a religious building and a marketplace where the Ephesians offered their faith in the goddess.
 The marbles of the temple, which fell into ruin after a fire, were used elsewhere.

 Unfortunately, not much remains of the Temple of Artemis.
 A few columns and some blocks remain from the ruins.
 You cannot tour the area; you can only take pictures.
 Two statues from the Temple of Artemis are in the Selcuk Museum today.
 Some relief columns and Archaic column capitals belonging to the Temple of Artemis are in the British Museum.
 The visit is free.

 Dutlu Road, which starts from Selçuk Gendarmerie near the Temple of Artemis, extends to Pamucak Beach.
-The road where the Seljuks walked and biked turns into colourful colours in autumn.
+The road where the Seljuks walked and biked turns colorful in autumn.

 Ephesus Archeology Museum

-Even it is not very popular in Selcuk, one of the underrated Selcuk Attractions is Ephesus Museum!
-Ephesus Archeology Museum, one of the most beautiful museums in Izmir, is located in the centre of Selçuk.
+Even though it is not very popular in Selcuk, Ephesus Museum is one of the underrated Selcuk Attractions!
+Ephesus Archeology Museum, one of the most beautiful museums in Izmir, is located in the center of Selçuk.
 It is one of the most visited museums in Turkey.
-Ephesus Artemis Statue is the most original piece exhibited in the museum, which contains approximately 50 thousand artefacts from the Mycenaean, Archaic, Classical, Hellenistic, Roman, Byzantine, Seljuk and Ottoman periods in Ephesus and its surroundings.
+Ephesus Artemis Statue is the most original piece exhibited in the museum, which contains approximately 50 thousand artifacts from the Mycenaean, Archaic, Classical, Hellenistic, Roman, Byzantine, Seljuk, and Ottoman periods in Ephesus and its surroundings.
 Artemis is a mother goddess who is the symbol of fertility and fertility.

-Dolphin Eros Statue, Socrates Head, Isis Statue and Priapos Statue are some of the world-renowned works of Ephesus Museum.
-Ephesus Museum entrance fee is 40 TL (2023).
+Dolphin Eros Statue, Socrates Head, Isis Statue, and Priapos Statue are some of the world-renowned works of Ephesus Museum.
+Ephesus Museum entrance fee is 220 TL (2023).
 Right next to it is Turkey’s first Turkish bath museum, the Saadet Hatun Hamam Museum, built by Saadet Hatun in the 16th century.

 Selcuk Urban Memory Center